thkukuk/atomic-updates_and_etc/README.md

 * It's visible to the admin that something got updated
 * It's visible, which changes the admin made
 * Best if the changes could be merged automatically
+* There should be only one directory to search below for default configuration files

 Another problem is, that we have different kind of "configuration" files:
 1. configuration files for applications